juliomotol/lapiv/README.md

 > With that, we will still continue to provide support for future PHP/Laravel updates until any major breakage.

-A Small Laravel 8+ package for a simple and easy API versioning.
+A Small Laravel package for a simple and easy API versioning.

 Lapiv simply stands for (L)aravel (API) (V)ersioning.

-When upgrading to v2, please see the [CHANGELOG.md](./CHANGELOG.md).

-> For Laravel 6+ support, see [v1](https://github.com/juliomotol/lapiv/tree/v2).

 ## Installation